akukudala/Practice_repo/final_paper.md

 ### 1.2 Interacting With AWS Services  <a name="interactaws"></a>

 * We can interact with AWS services either through console or through AWS CLI.
-In this scenario, we will interact with S3 using AWS CLI.
+In this scenario, we will interact with S3 using **AWS CLI**.
 * Below figure explains

 ![](https://github.com/akukudala/homework_603/blob/main/S2Cli.png)